EECS 280: Programming and Introductory Data Structures Syllabus

 Computer science fundamentals, with programming in C++.
 Build an image processing program, a Euchre card game, a web backend, and a machine learning algorithm.

 |Saquib Razak <email@example.com>|

 Lectures are in-person, although we don't take attendance in lectures, we will periodically have in-class quick quizzes that count for 3% of your final grade.
 There will be at least 14 quizzes worth 1 point each during the semester.
 To receive full 3% of your final grade, you must be present for at least 10 quizzes.
 The quiz grades will be capped at 10 points.

 Labs are in-person, with most work completed in small groups of four.
 Course staff facilitate lab sessions and are available for questions.
 Lab attendance is required.
 We will drop the two lowest lab scores for each student at the end of the term.

 Projects may be completed either alone or in a partnership and turned in to an autograder.

-remote in-person, on-paper, at a scheduled time.
+Exams will be in-person, on-paper, at a scheduled time.

 Office hours will be held in-person and virtually, both one-on-one and in groups.

 eecs280.org links to all course resources and is required reading.